bjerkek/lerna-rollup-npm/README.md

 # lerna-rollup-npm
-Lerna monorepo using typescript, rollup, babel and jest
+Lerna monorepo with web components using typescript, rollup, babel and jest